5 Family Christmas Activities That Aren’t Opening Presents or Eating Food

 Gingerbread House Competition

-My family changes the rules a little every year for which cooking show we model this competition after.
+My whole family changes the rules a little every year for which cooking show we model this friendly competition after.
 I’ll explain my favorite way we’ve done it.

 We pair off into teams of two.
 (If there are only a few of you participating, make one gingerbread house together.)
-All teams get a box of graham crackers, a tub of frosting, and access to a variety of sprinkles.
+All teams get a box of graham crackers each, a tub of frosting each, and access to a variety of sprinkles.

 Each team chooses a box or bag of goodies (don’t use something transparent) without looking inside to see the ingredients.
-The bags are full with two types of ingredients: shared, and unique.
+The bags are full of two types of ingredients: shared, and unique.

-The shared ingredients are general gingerbread house making ingredients that every bad has (e.g. pretzels, candy canes, gum drops, etc.).
+The shared ingredients are general gingerbread house-making ingredients that every gingerbread house traditionally has (e.g. pretzels, candy canes, gum drops, etc.).
 The unique ingredients are different in each bag and could be challenging to use on a gingerbread house (e.g. lifesavers, M&M’s, chocolate syrup, gummy bears, etc.).

-The catch is: You have to use some of each item in your bag.
-So once each team has their essential ingredients and their bag of ingredients, a theme is chosen.
+The catch is that you have to use some of each item in your bag.
+So once each team has their essential ingredients and their bag of ingredients, a theme is selected.
 Whatever the team builds has to pertain to this theme.

 We have done Disney and living spaces.
 With Disney, one team made Pride Rock out of graham crackers.
 One made Rapunzel’s tower.
 When the theme was living spaces, one team made a cottage, and another a hotel.

 Get creative!
-There are a million ways to adapt this activity to your family.
+There are a million ways to adapt this fun activity to your family, like having your littles play with this gingerbread playdough recipe while the older kids and adults are building the gingerbread houses.
 And it’s SO MUCH FUN!

 Treasure Hunt/Amazing Race

-This fun family Christmas activity could go a million directions to suit your family best!
+These fun family Christmas activities for kids could go in a million directions to suit your family best!
 So even if you do it every year, it can be totally different!

 It also requires the most prep time, but that’s why I have so much fun with it.